Sunday Silence: Breeders' Cup Classic

-After the Belmont Stakes, Sunday Silence finished second to eventual Breeders' Cup Turf winner Prized in the Grade II 1 1/4-mile Swaps Stakes on July 23, and won the Grade I Super Derby on September 24, giving him six weeks' rest going into the Breeder's Cup Classic.
-Easy Goer won 4 successive Grade I stakes after the Belmont, consisting of (in chronological order) the 1⅛-mile Whitney Handicap, -mile Travers Stakes, -mile Woodward Stakes and -mile Jockey Club Gold Cup, with three of those wins against older horses, and giving him 27 days' rest going into the Classic.
+After the Belmont Stakes, the pair went their separate ways with Sunday Silence returning to California where he finished second to eventual Breeders' Cup Turf winner Prized in the Grade II 1 1/4-mile Swaps Stakes at Hollywood Park on July 23.
+From there he went to Louisiana Downs where he won the Grade I Super Derby on September 24, giving him six weeks' rest going into the Breeder's Cup Classic.
+Over in New York, Easy Goer won 4 successive Grade I stakes after the Belmont... the Whitney Handicap, Travers Stakes, Woodward Stakes, and the Jockey Club Gold Cup, giving him 27 days' rest going into the Classic.

-This set up one final face-off between Easy Goer and Sunday Silence at the season-ending $3 million 1 1/4-mile Breeders' Cup Classic at Gulfstream Park, run on November 4.
+This set up one final face-off between the rivals at the season-ending $3 million 1 1/4-mile Breeders' Cup Classic at Gulfstream Park, on November 4.
 The contest was expected to decide the winner of the Eclipse Award for Horse of the Year.
-Sunday Silence's jockey Pat Valenzuela had earlier been suspended for cocaine use and was replaced by Chris McCarron.
+Sunday Silence's jockey Pat Valenzuela had earlier been suspended for cocaine use and was replaced by Hall of Fame rider Chris McCarron.
 Sunday Silence was the post time 2:1 second choice behind Easy Goer at 1:2.

-In the early part of the race, Sunday Silence was 5 lengths behind the leader and Easy Goer was 11 lengths from the front.
-With 3 furlongs remaining, Sunday Silence was 4 lengths behind the leader and half a length ahead of Easy Goer.
-Daily Racing Form chart caller noted that Sunday Silence "went after Blushing John approaching the stretch, headed that rival just inside the final furlong, lugged in slightly while edging away and turned back Easy Goer under good handling and Won driving" to win by a neck over Easy Goer.
-The chart also noted that Easy Goer "lost his position when he tried to head towards the gap leaving the chute, advanced quickly from the outside to reach contention nearing the end of the backstretch, wasn't able to stay with the leaders while continuing wide around the far turn, then finished boldly."
+The race started as usual for Sunday Silence who settled five lengths behind the leader, but Easy Goer broke slow and was 11 lengths from the front for much of the race.
+On the backstretch, Sunday Silence inched closer to the lead with Easy Goer noticeably and suddenly getting into stride with three quarters of a mile to go, with track announcer Tom Durkin commenting during the race "he is five lengths behind Sunday Silence and now he's beginning to roll!" and near the half mile pole he continued, "Sunday Silence bracing for the oncoming power of Easy Goer, whose right at his neck!"
+On the turn however, Sunday Silence continued to gain on the leader, leaving Easy Goer behind.
+Sunday Silence took control with about an eighth of a mile to go, with Easy Goer three lengths behind.
+Jockey Chris McCarron continued with a hand ride, and was able to withstand a strong late charge by Easy Goer to win the Classic by a neck.
+The victory solidified a 3:1 advantage in Sunday Silence's favor.

 At this point, Sunday Silence had earned what was then a single-season record $4.59 million and won seven times in nine starts for the 1989 campaign, earning him Eclipse Award for Outstanding 3-Year-Old Male Horse and Horse of the Year honors.
 For the latter award, Sunday Silence received 223 of 242 votes, making him the most decisive winner since John Henry eight years earlier.
+Even with the championship honors, debate continues decades after their careers on who was the better horse.